 Position Information: Description

-Benefits include single or family health care coverage (UND pays the full premium), $12,000 in basic life insurance, employee assistance program, retirement plans with generous employer contributions, and 10 paid holidays.
+Benefits include single or family health care coverage (UND pays the full premium), life insurance, employee assistance program, retirement plans with generous employer contributions, and 10 paid holidays.

 Optional benefits include supplemental life, dental, vision, flexible spending account, supplemental retirement plans.